 Sprain originates from French word espriandre which means to wring.
-Sprain is an injury which occurs to ligaments.
+A sprain is an injury which occurs to ligaments.
 Ligaments are structures that join two bones across the joints.
-Therefore the sprains occurs mostly around the joints.
+Therefore the sprains occur mostly around the joints.
 Ankle and knee are commonest joints where the sprain is reported to occur.

 Mechanism of Injury

-Sprain occurs due to sudden over stretching of ligaments.
-This may occur when a sudden uncontrolled movement occurs in the joint such as twisting of ankle or outstretching of wrist in an effort to protect oneself from fall.
-The force of injury cause ligaments to stretch beyond their normal limits which results in tear of the ligaments.
+A sprain occurs due to sudden overstretching of ligaments.
+This may occur when a sudden uncontrolled movement occurs in the joint such as twisting of the ankle or outstretching of the wrist in an effort to protect oneself from fall.
+The force of injury cause ligaments to stretch beyond their normal limits which result in the tear of the ligaments.

 Degrees of sprain

 Degrees of sprain varies from minor stretching to complete tear depending upon the degree of insult.

 The first degree is only a minor tear or stretch of a ligament.
 There is microscopic tearing of some fibers.

 This kind of sprain is very common and almost everybody has felt it at some time.
 This injury results in minimal tenderness & swelling and is associated with minimal impairment of function.